benessilfie/essilfiequansah/README.md

 📚 : I love building products and solving problems first with design and code

-💻 : I've worked with most Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and still learning :)
+💻 : So far I've worked with these Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and still learning :)

 🏔 : I'm currently a software engineer focusing on building for mobile